 Cartier (1847-present)

-Cartier is a French luxury brand that designs and supplies extremely high quality jewellery, objects, leather goods, and watches.
-Initially founded by Louis-François Cartier (1819–1904) in Paris 1847, the company remained under family control until 1964.
-Cartiers headquartered are found in Paris and is now a wholly owned subsidiary of the Swiss Richemont Group who also own companies such as Jaeger-LeCoultre, Chloe and Dunhill.
+Cartier is a French luxury brand that designs and supplies extremely high-quality jewellery, objects, leather goods, and watches.
+Initially founded by Louis-François Cartier (1819–1904) in Paris in 1847, the company remained under family control until 1964.
+Cartiers headquartered in Paris are now a wholly owned subsidiary of the Swiss Richemont Group, which also own companies such as Jaeger-LeCoultre, Chloe and Dunhill.
 Cartier operates more than 200 stores in 125 countries, with three Historical Maisons in London, New York, and Paris.
 Cartier has a long history of sales to royalty.
 King Edward VII referred to Cartier as “the jeweller of kings and the king of jewellers.”For his coronation in 1902, Edward VII ordered 27 tiaras and issued a royal warrant to Cartier in 1904.
-Similar warrants soon followed from the courts of Spain, Portugal, Serbia, Russia and the House of Orléans.notebook and case
+Similar warrants soon followed from the courts of Spain, Portugal, Serbia, Russia and the House of Orléans.

 Cartier Suede Notebook sold by Jacksons antique